NikolausVico/MLcapstoneProject/README.md

 ## Important!
 The input coordinates for testing are still included in this models, so there are still works to be done, feel free to contact me

+## Things to improve
+1. Make the main.py able to take input coordinates from user.
+2. The main algorithm could take a long time to run (approx. 1 minute), so optimization is still needed.

 # Contact
 Nikolaus Vico Cristianto (081938322829)